 This site is dedicated to the members of Able, Baker, Charlie and Dawg flights and Day Ladies of the 6922nd Security Wing, better known as Animals.

-The Animal House preserves the memories of a lifetime and the deepest, most enduring friendships each Animal has ever known.
+The Animal House preserves the memories of a lifetime and the deepest, most enduring friendships each of us has ever known.
 These special relationships continue to this day and only get stronger!

 The Animals weren't much different than many military unit associations from the past.
 They were unique in the situation they found themselves in during the 1960s and 1970s.
 Picture this, it's the Vietnam era, the draft is chasing down many a fine man for service to Uncle Sam.
-We find ourselves in basic training, heads sheared, early to bed, early to rise, the clothing is identical, off to technical school then to, for many, our first trips overseas to a foreign land with foreign faces, language, culture and away from our families, friends, girlfriends and everything we held near and dear.
+We find ourselves in basic training, heads sheared, early to bed, early to rise, the clothing is identical, off to technical school then, for many, our first trips overseas to a foreign land with foreign faces, language, culture and away from our families, friends, girlfriends and everything we held near and dear.
 We arrive in the Philippines in generally a hot, wet climate, trooped around, loaded in Air Force buses or base taxis full of anticipation or trepidation.
 At Buildings 5204 and 850, we are processed and assigned to work units: ABLE, BAKER, CHARLIE, DAWG Flights or Day Staff.
 If this was a first tour you didn't know what that meant.
 You didn't know at the time what a selection to 6922nd SW, Clark AB, The Philippines really meant, but you would soon find out.